henrysky/astroNN/docs/source/tools_apogee.rst

    from astroNN.datasets import load_apogee_rc

-   # metric can be 'distance' for distance in parsec, 'absmag' for absolute magnitude and 'fakemag' for astroNN's fakemag scale
+   # metric can be 'distance' for distance in parsec, 'absmag' for k-band absolute magnitude
+   # 'fakemag' for astroNN's k-band fakemag scale
-   RA, DEC, metrics_array = load_apogee_rc(dr=14, metric='distance')
+   RA, DEC, metrics_array = load_apogee_rc(dr=14, metric='distance', extinction=True)  # extinction only effective if not metric='distance'

 -----------------------------------------
 APOKASC in the Kepler Fields